 Who is Eligible for the Public Service Loan Forgiveness Program?

-However, working for a qualified government organization (municipal, state, or federal organizations count) or a qualified 501(c)(3) organization is required.
-And if you’re a full-time AmeriCorps or Peace Corps volunteer, you’ll be eligible as well.
+Part of PSLF eligibility requires working for a qualified government organization (municipal, state, or federal organizations count) or a qualified 501(c)(3) organization is required.
+Full-time AmeriCorps or Peace Corps volunteers are also eligible for PSLF.

 But working for the right type of employer is only half the battle.
 You also have to have eligible loans, which include any Direct loans such as Stafford loans, PLUS loans (but not Parent PLUS loans), and Federal Direct Consolidation loans.

-1. Consolidate any FFEL Program loans and Perkins loans you want forgiven into a Direct Consolidation Loan.
+1. Consolidating any FFEL Program loans and Perkins loans you want forgiven into a Direct Consolidation Loan.
 This is necessary because if you consolidate your loans afterward, you won’t get credit for any qualifying payments you made on those loans.
 Already consolidated your Direct loans?
-You’ll want to consolidate your Perkins Loans separately and start making new qualifying payments.
+Consider consolidating your Perkins Loans separately and start making new qualifying payments.

-2. Sign up for an income-driven repayment plan .
+2. Signing up for an income-driven repayment plan .

-3. Certify your employment.
+3. Certifying your employment.
 To do this, print out an Employment Certification form and get your employer to fill it out and send it in for approval.
 The Federal Student Aid website suggests filling this form out annually or at least every time you switch jobs.

 5. After you make the final payment, you can apply for forgiveness.
 You fill out an application , send it in, and wait.
-Then, of course, you celebrate your loan forgiveness.
-Maybe with goat cheese—or maybe you kick it up a notch and buy some gouda.
+Then (hopefully!) you can celebrate your loan forgiveness.

 The Current State of the Program